-The amp can happily cope with both types of valves but if you swap one set for another you will have to rebias the amp.
+The amp can happily cope with both types of power valves but if you swap EL34s for 6550s or vice versa, you will have to re-bias the amp.

-We also offer Marshall EL34 Power Valves for those owners who specifically want Marshall branded EL34 valves.
+We also offer the superb Marshall EL34 Power Valves for those owners who specifically want Marshall branded EL34 valves.

 So bring back the power and sparkle to your guitar amplifier.
 Treat yourself to a brand new set of valves today.

 We have over 30 years of experience and will be happy to advise.

 You may also like to check out our very helpful FAQ section where you will find the answer to most questions.
 There are also lots of hints and tips if you have never changed your valves before.

 The Marshall JCM800 4211 is the split channel, 100 watts, 2 x 12, combo version of 2210 head.
 Introduced during the 1980s, the Marshall JCM 800 series added sought-after features to the product line.
 Features include an effects loop and master volume.

 The amp features individual gain and EQ controls for each channel, Accutronics foot-switchable reverb, effects loop, and a line out with separate gain control.

 Cosmetically, the JCM800 models sport larger logos on the heads and speaker cabinets.
 Another difference is the addition of grille cloth material on the upper two-thirds of the headbox, replacing the all-vinyl look of earlier Marshalls.

 So it is a handsome design and one that was carried over to the JCM900 line, as well.